aptech/gauss-plot-library/docs/xy_add_error_bars.md

-# GAUSS XY Plot with Added Errorbars
+# GAUSS XY plot with added error bars

 ## Description
 This file will generate an xy plot with an added error bars using randomly generated data in GAUSS.
 This file demonstrates: